kaltinril/building-2d-games-with-monogame/documentation/chapter-01-getting-started/01-01-what-is-monogame.md

 > Console development is also unique in that the MonoGame Foundation can only provide the console-specific portions once developers have been approved by that console manufacturer.
 This is due to licensing terms and agreements imposed by console manufacturers.

 ## Programming Languages
 MonoGame is designed and built in C#, a powerful and modern language developed by Microsoft.
-It is the official programming language supported documentation, samples, and community discussion.
+It is the officially supported programming language for documentation, samples, and community discussion.
 However, MonoGame is not exclusively tied to C#.
 As a .NET library, MonoGame can be used with any .NET-compatible language including Visual Basic and F#.
 While the alternative .NET languages can be used, community help and support may be limited.

 Developers should have a foundational understanding of C# and programming concepts such as: